 The takeaway: be ready.
 You never know when an opportune moment will arise.

 In order to be successful, CPG brands need to adapt to their customer’s ever-changing wants.
-Make client opinions the hero and display their feedback all around your purchase cycle.
-Create two-way conversations and integrate feedback to your user-generated content.
+Make client opinions the hero and display their feedback all-around your purchase cycle.
+Create two-way conversations and integrate feedback into your user-generated content.
 Welcome customer input and answer questions.
 There is no better way to build loyalty.
 Encourage your consumers to participate and feel part of something bigger.

 If you operate a CPG brand, it’s time to transform your marketing approach.
 You need to identify the appropriate social channels and boost creative campaigns that will speak to your customers.
 Your CPG marketing needs to integrate a mix of digital strategies to ensure campaigns maximize their reach.
 Analyze big data across your organization and invest in data-driven marketing.
 You need to consistently boost brand awareness and engage mobile and social consumers.
 You need advertising campaigns that deliver measurable ROI.

-Leverage both branded and user-generated content to drive engagement, click-thrus and conversions.
+Leverage both branded and user-generated content to drive engagement, click-thru, and conversions.
 Aspire to “humanize” your brand and build a community of loyal fans for many years to come.